Fruit tree rootstocks and tree sizes

 Large Fan or Espalier

-The best general-purpose pear rootstock.
+The best general-purpose rootstock for pears.

 Comes into bearing after 4-5 years.